Contact Anne Clarkson, email@example.com, 608-206-6317

 Technology’s impact on kids

 For generations, parents have been concerned about the negative effects of new media.
-They may seem tame today, but fairy tales, radio and television all raised concerns when they entered the cultural mainstream.
+They’re now part of everyday life, but radio and television also raised concerns when they first entered the cultural mainstream.

 “New media and technology do change the way we interact with our world,” says Clarkson.
 “Parents can use these new interactions as learning opportunities.”